Turducken: Origin

+Credit for the creation of the turducken is uncertain; other matryoshka-like stuffed dishes have existed for centuries, in a variety of cultures.
+One early version is found in the 1913 Spanish cookbook La Cocina Española Antigua by Emilia Pardo Bazan.
+On page 208, recipe 320 describes a dish called guisado particular which is made by first stuffing an olive, then a small bird with the olive, then that stuffed bird is stuffed into another larger bird and so on sixteen times more, then cooked in an open flame for 24 hours.

+As a named dish, it is generally agreed to have been introduced by Cajun chef Paul Prudhomme.
+The earliest print reference to the dish is a 1982 Newsweek article that describes it as a new Prudhomme dish.
+A 1983 New York Daily News article called the turducken "an example of his inventiveness."
+In the 1960s, Prudhomme had worked as a chef at a series of resorts in Colorado and Wyoming.
+In 1984, Prudhomme told the Star Tribune that he had come up with the turducken in 1963 while preparing turkey for a Sunday brunch at one such resort.
+He said he had started selling turduckens in New Orleans around 1982, raising the price repeatedly to lower demand because of the day-long cooking process required.
+Prudhomme trademarked "Turducken" in 1986.
+In 2003, the food writer Jeffrey Steingarten investigated the dish's origin and concluded Prudhomme's was "the first, and therefore the authentic, recipe."

-Credit for the creation of the turducken is uncertain, though it is generally agreed to have been popularized by Cajun chef Paul Prudhomme.
-The most common claimant is Hebert's Specialty Meats in Maurice, Louisiana, whose owners Junior and Sammy Hebert say they created it in 1985 "when a local man brought his own birds to their shop and asked the brothers to create the medley".
+Another claimant is Hebert's Specialty Meats in Maurice, Louisiana, whose owners Widley Hebert Jr. and Sammy Hebert say they created it in 1985 "when a local man brought his own birds to their shop and asked the brothers to create the medley".
+But Prudhomme's turducken had already been featured in media for several years before Hebert's opened in 1984.

 In the United Kingdom, a turducken is a type of ballotine called a "three-bird roast" or a "royal roast".
 The Pure Meat Company offered a five-bird roast (a goose, a turkey, a chicken, a pheasant, and a pigeon, stuffed with sausage), described as a modern revival of the traditional Yorkshire Christmas pie, in 1989; and a three-bird roast (a duck stuffed with chicken stuffed with a pigeon, with sage and apple stuffing) in 1990.

 Gooducken is a goose stuffed with a duck, which is in turn stuffed with a chicken.